survivejs/webpack-book/manuscript/output/02_library_output.md

 The code works through a convention, but there are better ways later in the chapter.

-T> You can try running the other examples through Node like this.
-Or you can set up a little standalone script to execute through it to reach the same results.
+T> You can try running the other examples through Node like this or you can set up a standalone script to execute through it to reach the same results.

 ## `window`